chettoy/apexsky/README.md

 ## FAQ

-1. Many people are using a single GPU

-    > If there is only one GPU and the linux host can't be displayed after  starting the VM, you can still use features other than the overlay.
-    > In this case you will not be able to use only the overlay-dependent features such as the mini-map radar, health shield bars, spectator list, etc. But all other features such as player glow, terminal menu and aimbot will still work.

-2. It seems that the client is still reading the values required for the esp stuff.
+1. It seems that the client is still reading the values required for the ESP stuff.
 If AC is looking for access on those specific memory locations, then IDK if just removing the implementation of the overlay will work in  terms of preventing detection.
 Or is AC simply detecting the presence of the overlay/client itself, and banning due to that?

     > First of all, everything related to game state is realized by *access on those specific memory locations*.
 So we need to use DMA or VM techniques to access memory covertly.
-    > AC detects the overlay client, so we re-implement the overlay outside the VM and remove the client.
+    > AC detects the overlay client, so we re-implement the overlay outside the game device and remove the client.

-3. How to load new offsets after a game update
+2. How to load new offsets after a game update

     > Place a updated offsets.ini in the same directory to automatically load the new offsets instead of the built-in offsets.
     > This may not always be enough to keep up with changes in game updates, but for the most part this will allow play to continue.